kailash-manasarovar/statement/docs/timeline/2023/march.md

 ## Work stress

 - Work is becoming extremely stressful and I'm unable to handle normal situations.
-- I believe most of this stress was manipulated online by Dénia hackers and cyber-stalkers, exacerbated by poisons and drugging.
+- I believe most of this stress was manipulated online by Dénia hackers and cyber-stalkers, and exacerbated by poisons and drugging.
 - I quit my job with an amazing crypto company based in New York, Digital Asset, but I have another one lined up to go to immediately at zkSync.
-- A headhunter reached out to me on LinkedIn at a moment I was feeling extraordinarily unhappy at DA.
+- A headhunter had reached out to me on LinkedIn at a moment I was feeling extraordinarily unhappy at DA.
 - The person I spoke to online about the role worked as an engineer at zkSync, but ended up not existing.
 - I never saw him in any meetings, including the all hands.
 - I did an extensive search for the person in the company data and found no reference.